wennycooper/BluetoothChat/README.md

 # Android Remote Control for turtlesim

+# What?
+* This is a project to control ROS robot by Android phone

+# Hardware Configurations
+* You will need three hardware components, a ROS board, an Android tablet and an Android phone
+* Android phone will send commands to Android tablet via BT protocol
+* Then, Android tablet will forward commands to ROS board via TCP socket communication

-## Installations
+# Installations
 * Install BluetoothChat.apk on both Tablet and Android phone
 * On Android Setup, plz pair tablet & phone
-* Install tcpServer project on ROS
+* Install tcpServer project on ROS board
 * Run tcpServer on ROS by  (it will listen on 5001 port)

         rosrun [packageName] tcpServer